-Ockey, G. J., Timpe-Laughlin, V., Davis, L, & Gu, L. (in press).
+Ockey, G. J., Timpe-Laughlin, V., Davis, L, & Gu, L. (2019).
 Exploring the potential of a video-mediated interactive speaking assessment.
-TOEFL Research Report Series.
-Educational Testing Service.
+ETS Research Report Series.
+Wiley Periodicals.

-Ockey, G. J., & Gukturk, N. (in press).
+Ockey, G. J., & Gukturk, N. (2019).
 Standardized language proficiency tests in higher education.
 In X. Gao (Ed.).
 Second Handbook of English Language Teaching.
 Springer.

 Ockey, G. J. (2018).
 Oral language proficiency tests.
 The TESOL Encyclopedia of English Language Teaching.
 John Wiley & Sons, Inc.